ralphjsmit/filament/docs/08-styling/03-colors.md

 A registered "color" in Filament is not just one shade.
 In fact, it is an entire color palette made of [11 shades](https://tailwindcss.com/docs/customizing-colors): `50`, `100`, `200`, `300`, `400`, `500`, `600`, `700`, `800`, `900`, and `950`.
 When you use a color in Filament, the framework will decide which shade to use based on the context.
 For example, it might use the `600` shade for a component's background, `500` when it is hovered, and `400` for its border.
 If the user has dark mode enabled, it might use `700`, `800`, or `900` instead.

 On one hand, this means that you can specify a color in Filament without having to worry about the exact shade to use, or to specify a shade for each part of the component.
 Filament takes care of selecting a shade that should create an accessible contrast with other elements where possible.
-On the other hand, it means that you can't use a specific shade of a color in Filament without [overriding the shade](#overriding-a-component-shade) manually for all instances of that component.

 To customize the color that something is in Filament, you can use its name.
 For example, if you wanted to use the `success` color, you could pass it to a color method of a PHP component like so: